 How Community Sectors Are Addressing Stigma

 Stigma disproportionately influences health outcomes and mental well-being for individuals with mental health or substance use disorder (SUD).
 Fear of being judged and/or discriminated against can prevent people from getting the help they need.
-Stigma is complex due to various societal and research definitions, including it comes in many different forms.
-Stigma is not limited to one setting or condition, rather it is cross-cutting in all communities and populations.
+Stigma is complex due to various societal and research definitions, including the fact that it comes in many different forms.
+Stigma is not limited to one setting or condition; rather, it is cross-cutting in all communities and populations.

 The best approach to stop or prevent stigma is through cross-cutting practices such as: